 A key concept we use in this paper is that of a Data Storage Interface.
 The interface can be an Application Programming Interface (API), a network (or channel) protocol, or a combination of both.
-A Data Storage Interface is between an application (or service) and the underlying set of services that enable reading and writing data, among other functions.
+A Data Storage Interface is between an application (or service) and the underlying set of services that enable reading and writing data.
 The purpose of this model is to categorize and describe the services that live behind this interface and as well as those which consume it.
 For the most part, Applications only care about the interface they are using, and not the services that implement the interface.
-However, when we wish to manage those services, a model such as this may be helpful.
-Example Data Storage Interface SNIA has standardized the eXtensible Access Method (XAM1) data storage interface for fixed content storage.
-In addition to the typical functions, this standard Data Storage Interface includes metadata for retention.
+However, when we wish to manage those services, a model such as this is helpful.

+Example Data Storage Interface

+SNIA has standardized the Cloud Data Management Interface for cloud storage.
+In addition to reading and writing data, and locating objects, this standard Data Storage Interface includes metadata expressing desired requirements for data.